Chinese Dumplings Guide: 8 Most Popular Types of the Dim Sum Staple

-Dumplings are hugely important in Chinese culinary history.
+Dumplings are important in Chinese culinary history, and are a staple at Lunar New Year celebrations.

 Guo Tie (锅贴)

-Originating in Northern China, these dumplings are filled with ground meat and vegetables, such as cabbage, scallions, garlic and ginger and wrapped in a thin, circular-shaped wrapper made of flour and water.
-The dumplings are then pan-fried on one side until crispy, and then steamed with a small amount of water until the filling is cooked through.
+Originating in Northern China, these dumplings are filled with ground meat and vegetables — such as cabbage, scallions, garlic and ginger — and wrapped in a thin, circle-shaped wrapper made of flour and water.
+They are pan-fried on one side until crispy, and then steamed with a small amount of water until the filling is cooked through.

-For extra crunch, some guo tie are steamed with a cornstarch and water mixture, which is cooked down until all that remains is a crunchy “skirt” that connects all the dumplings together with a lacy bottom.
+For extra crunch, some guo tie are steamed with a cornstarch and water mixture, which is cooked down to a crunchy “skirt” that connects the individual dumpling with a lacy edge.

 Guo tie are a perfect combination of textures.
 The underbelly gets crispy while the top stays soft and tender.
-The dumplings are usually served with a dipping sauce made of soy sauce, vinegar and chili oil, and can be enjoyed either as a snack or a main dish.
+These dumplings are usually served with a dipping sauce made of soy sauce, vinegar and chili oil, and they can be enjoyed either as a snack or a main dish.

 Shui Jiao (水饺)

-Shui Jiao can often be confused with Guo Tie due to how strikingly similar they are.
+Shui Jiao can often be confused with Guo Tie due to their striking visual similarities.

-Shui jiao have the same wrapper and can use the same fillings as guo tie, but the difference between the two is explained in the name: shui jiao means “water dumpling”.
-The namesake of these types of dumplings comes from the fact that the dumplings are boiled in water.
-Sometimes, a jiaozi (the generalized term for Chinese dumplings) can first be made as a shui jiao before pan-frying it to turn it into guo tie.
+Shui jiao have the same wrapper and often use the same fillings as guo tie.
+However, the difference between the two is in the name: shui jiao means “water dumpling."
+This name owes to the fact that shui jiao are boiled in water.
+Sometimes, a jiaozi (the umbrella term for Chinese dumplings) is first made as a shui jiao, and is then pan-fried to become a guo tie.

 Just like the guo tie, this dumpling is often enjoyed with a salty, acidic dipping sauce of soy sauce and vinegar.